Personal Training in Belltown: The Insider's Guide

 PT is the right call when:

 - You are post-injury or post-surgery.
 Returning from ACL repair, rotator cuff surgery, or chronic back pain.
 You need eyes on every rep until the movement pattern is rebuilt.
+Eric, one of our advanced members, came back from chronic back pain to strict pull-ups, and the early rebuild work is exactly the kind of thing PT is built for.

 - You are pregnant or postpartum.
 Modifications change week to week.
 You need a coach who knows the specifics.
+This is my own wheelhouse as a PNL2 coach who works with a lot of women returning to training.

 - You have a specific goal with a deadline.
 A wedding, a HYROX race, a lift number, a return-to-sport timeline.

 - You have plateaued in group classes for 3+ months.
 A short PT block to film your lifts and program a fix usually breaks the plateau in 4 to 8 sessions.
+Ravi, our head S&C coach, does most of our plateau diagnosis, and most stalls trace back to one fixable position fault.

 - You travel constantly.
 A group class schedule does not work if you are in Boston Tuesday and Chicago Thursday.